simondubois/unsplash-downloader/README.md

 It is the main entry point of a Console application.
 This class is optimized for a standard CLI environment.

-	src/Command/Download.php
+	src/Download.php
 A download command to handle the whole process to download photos.
-The steps are :
+Steps are :
 - check option validity (destination, count and history).
- - create a proxy (to deal with Unsplash API).
+- create a task (to deal with Unsplash API).
+- execute the task.

+	src/Task.php
+A task to download photos from Unsplash.
+Steps are
- - connect proxy to API.
+- connect to the server
- - get list of photos.
+- list photos
- - download each photo.
+- download photos

-	src/Proxy/Unsplash.php
+	src/Unsplash.php
-Proxy dealing with the Unsplah API :
+A proxy to deal with the Unsplah API :
 - connect to the server.
 - list photos

-- download photos
+	src/History.php
+A proxy to handle history operations like :
+- loading history from file
+- checking existence of entity in history
+- appending data to history
+- saving history to file

 ### Run tests
 	vendor/bin/phpunit